bob-php-compiler/bpc-php-7.2.19-tests/README.dev.md

     compile time warning and run as shutdown function compile error if not public
-    always run even after fatal errors, @see Zend/tests/bug36268.phpt
+    always run even after fatal errors, @see Zend/tests/bug36268.phpt destructors are invoked in the order of objects constructed

 2. unset static property